How to Promote a Hiring Event

 I’ve personally hosted career and hiring fairs during the busy retail hiring season where we interviewed and extended offers on site resulting in 50 or more hires for open positions I had for cashiers, sales personnel and freight unloaders.
 This is a great strategy for new locations and retail stores looking to hire seasonal workers, for high volume hiring across industries, and for optimizing engagement during the event to engage the right job seekers.

 In this post, we’re going to go over best practices for promoting your hiring event.
-These tips can be used to engage at career fairs either at your company’s offices or at other locations like a college or community or city career fair.
+These tips can be used to engage at career fairs either at your company’s offices or virtually via webinar or other online meeting application.

 Promoting Your Hiring Event